bazel-contrib/bazelrc_preset.bzl/README.md

 This rule generates a custom `bazelrc` file that matches your Bazel version and makes it convenient to vendor into your repo.
 We call this a "preset".

 > [!NOTE]
 > Preset changes can cause behavior changes in your repo that are undesirable or even break the build.
 > Since vendoring is required, changes will be code-reviewed when they arrive in your repo, rather than as an invisible side-effect of updating the version of bazelrc-presets.
-> For this reason, this rule does not stricly follow Semantic Versioning.
+> For this reason, this rule does not strictly follow Semantic Versioning.

 Bazel options may be stored in `*.bazelrc` files, in several places on disk.
 Read [the Bazel bazelrc documentation](https://bazel.build/run/bazelrc).